spear-sim/spear/README.md

 python examples/getting_started/run.py
 ```

-We recommend browsing through our example applications to get a sense of what is possible with SPEAR.
+We recommend browsing through our example applications to get a sense of what is currently possible with SPEAR.
   - [`examples/getting_started`](examples/getting_started) demonstrates how to control a sphere agent or an OpenBot agent and obtain egocentric observations.
   - [`examples/generate_image_dataset`](examples/generate_image_dataset) demonstrates how to generate a static image dataset using our camera agent.
   - [`examples/imitation_learning_openbot`](examples/imitation_learning_openbot) demonstrates how to collect training data that can be plugged into the OpenBot framework.